stechermichal/nvim-config/README.md

 - Add themes easily the same way you would add plugins
 - To persist do yhou can use "colorscheme darkblue" but that will break if the theme plugin isn't installed.
 A bette way is to require colorscheme.lua and define it at the top
 - I put specific scheme config into colorscheme.lua, loading it into init.lua and at the top of the file.

+# Completion
+- via cpm
+- close tab menu with Control + E
+- Move through menu with C+j or C+k
+- Scroll through the open completion window with C+b or f
+- C+Space to open menu anytime
+- consider adding cmp git and cmp npm, do that by simply adding it to the cmp plugins section in plugins.lua.
+Also add to sources in cmp lua.
+Also add to sources in cmp lua